Dog Coat Terminology

 Australian Cattle Dog

 The Komondor and Puli of Hungary have a fascinating coat which is corded.
-The cords are due to the intertwining of the top coat with the undercoat.
-This shaggy coat is very dense and can tend to form matts rather than cords.
-It therefore requires diligent grooming.
+The cords are due to the twisting together of the hairs of the topcoat top coat with the undercoat to create spiral strands.
+This shaggy coat is very dense and can tend to form matts rather than cords if the individual cords are not groomed correctly.
+This requires separating each cord by pulling them apart from any adjoining cords.

 Waterproof Curly, Oily and/or Woolly Coats